 Those of us who are not Donald Trump and wanted something more out of this presidency than an entertaining figurehead have a somewhat different view of his job performance.

 Granted, Trump did do good things in the areas of abortion, the economy, religious freedom, conscience rights, immigration enforcement, education, deregulation, and the Middle East.
 His judicial record, while lackluster (see below), still contains meaningful differences from who Hillary Clinton would have appointed.
-The death toll of COVID-19 can hardly be held against him (except for being too deferential to Saint Anthony Fauci in supporting lockdowns and mandates, and in rushing questionable drugs to market instead of prioritizing safe therapeutics, from a general-election perspective the death toll should be understood in light of Joe Biden’s recent admission that, despite demagoguing the subject for the better part of a year, he won’t be delivering better results than Trump’s after all.
+While his COVID-19 record was far too deferential to Saint Anthony Fauci in supporting lockdowns and mandates, and in rushing questionable drugs to market instead of prioritizing safe therapeutics, from a general-election perspective the death toll should be understood in light of Joe Biden’s early admission that, despite demagoguing the subject for the better part of a year, he wouldn’t be delivering better results than Trump’s after all.
 Even Trump’s rhetoric served a valuable purpose in showing Republicans that blunt talk and open contempt for the villains of American politics are political assets rather than political suicide, and that the American people will put up with a lot of nonsense from a candidate as long as they believe he’ll deliver the things they really want.
 And most significantly, he prevented a Clinton administration from doing unspeakable harm to the United States, to the Constitution, and to the American people.
-[10/24/21: This paragraph has been updated; see footnote at bottom of article.]
+[4/22/23: This paragraph has been updated; see footnote at bottom of article.]

 But while the Trump administration’s list of good points more than proves it was worth supporting over any Democrat, its failures and betrayals are both severe and numerous enough to easily keep Donald Trump from rising to the level of “good president.”